| |

 would have helped make it shorter, and confirm the view of non-participants

+that it was folly in the first place.
+Recriminations will spiral.
 Any ambiguity in the war's outcome will also increase the scope for more

 damage to the transatlantic partnership.
 If there is any uncertainty about